 Search programs are often based on a data format optimized for search efficiency.
-Although there is no common format or instantly useable "neutral" format for encoded data,28 direct data translation has often proved to be preferable.
-Humdrum supports neutrality: it can withstand the stripping of data unnecessary for a specific query.29
+Although there is no common format or instantly useable "neutral" format for encoded data, 28 direct data translation has often proved to be preferable.
+Humdrum is such a format supports neutrality: it can withstand the stripping of data unnecessary for a specific query.
+29